ElwinBran/Mega-Man-Xtreme-2-Shared-Health-Upgrades/README.md

 Two patches for Mega Man Xtreme 2 to make the health upgrades shared over both player characters.

 # Mega Man Xtreme Xtreme Mode from Start
-!!!!Still a Work in progress project!!!!
+<b>!!!!Still a Work in progress project!!!!</b>
-Two patches for Mega Man Xtreme 2 to make the health upgrades shared over both player characters.
+<br>Two patches for Mega Man Xtreme 2 to make the health upgrades shared over both player characters.
 A detailed description can be found [on the RomHacking page of this hack](https://www.romhacking.net/hacks/5032/), as well as an alternative download link.
 In this README you will find further information on how this patch was made and reference material.